ioggstream/request-signing/draft-richanna-http-message-signatures.md

 The mechanism described in this document consists of three parts:

+- A common nomenclature and canonicalization rule set for the different protocol elements and other content within HTTP messages.
+- Algorithms for generating and verifying signatures over HTTP message content using this nomenclature and rule set.
+- A mechanism for attaching a signature and related metadata to an HTTP message.

 ## Requirements Discussion

 HTTP permits and sometimes requires intermediaries to transform messages in a variety of ways.